twilio/twilio-voice-react-native/test/expo/README.md

    - Secrets

      The `secrets.json` file is used by the Expo prebuild step to autofill the Apple Signing Team.
-The file should be located in the root of the project folder `./secrets.json` (adjacent to `package.json`).
+This file should be located in the root of the Expo test app folder `./secrets.json` (adjacent to `package.json`).

      The contents of the file should be a JSON-encoded object with a single key-value pair: